top of page

 Overnight in Al Ula

 Today we will enjoy our scenic drive, which takes us to the breathtaking natural beauty of Wadi Al Disah.
-We will leave our coaster van or bus and travel in 4 x 4’s.
+We change vehicles and travel in 4 x 4’s which is necessary to explore the stunning landscape.
 Wadi Al Disah is a lush oasis framed by towering cliffs.
-After our visit here, we will continue to Tabuk for our overnight.
+Be prepared to be overwhelmed by the surreal landscapes you will see today!

 Overnight in Tabuk

-DAY 20: TO TABUK; SAUDI'S GRAND CANYON
+DAY 20: SAUDI'S GRAND CANYON; TABUK FORT

 Overnight in Tabuk

-DAY 21: MOSES MOUNTAIN; PETROGLYPHS
+DAY 21: MOSES MOUNTAIN; TOMB OF JETHRO; SPLIT ROCK

 Overnight in Tabuk